CTSRD-CHERI/gef-plugins/README.md

     - `snheap chunks`: list allocated `Chunk`s by parsing the metaentries in pagemap that correspond to chunks returned by the backend.
 The pipe of Ranges return `Arena`-bounded pointers, and the backend casts object allocation pointers to `Chunk`-bounded pointers and metadata pointers to the corresponding `SlabMetadata` pointer.
     - `snheap smallbuddy`: display world view of the chunks owned by the small buddy range in the backend
     - `snheap largebuddy`: display world view of the chunks owned by the large buddy range in the backend
+- Refactor: group jemalloc and snmalloc as heap manager options and override `gef.heap`.